Curious George Rides a Bike: Plot

-As he's doing this, he comes across trucks (which resemble airport towing tractors) pulling trailers carrying the animals for the animal show.
-In one of the trucks is the show's director, along with Bob, his mechanic, who fixes George's damaged wheel.
+As he is doing this, he comes across trucks (which resemble airport towing tractors) pulling trailers carrying the animals for the animal show.
+In one of the trucks is the show's director, along with Bob, his mechanic, who fixes George's damaged wheel on the bike.
 The director decides to put George in the show as a bugle player and gives him a green coat and cap similar to Bob's.
-As they set up, he warns George not to feed the animals, especially the ostrich, due to his propensity to eat anything that's held near him.
-The show also features an elephant, a rhino, a hippo, a giraffe, a camel, a kangaroo and her joey, a leopard, a sealion, and a bear cub.
-When George gets too curious about that, walks with his bugle in front the ostrich, the ostrich snatches it and gets it lodged in his throat.
-The workers fight to get it out of him, then the director scolds George for disobeying him, bans him from the show, and makes him sit on a bench until he gets sent home.
-While George thinks about his mistake, he notices the ostrich pull a string that allows a cage door to open and the bear cub to escape.
+As they set up, he warns George not to feed the animals, especially the ostrich, due to his propensity to eat anything that is held near him.
+The show also features an elephant, a rhino, a hippo, a giraffe, a camel, a kangaroo and her joey, a leopard, a sea lion, and a bear cub.
+When George gets too curious about that, he walks with his bugle in front the ostrich, unaware that it might swallow the bugle, the ostrich snatches it and gets it lodged in his throat.
+The workers hear the noise, and after a struggle to get the bugle out of the ostrich, the director, angry, then scolds George for his actions, and he was initially removed from the show and forced to sit on a bench until the director brought him back to The Man With The Yellow Hat.
+As George thinks about his mistake, he notices the ostrich pulling a string that allows a cage door to open and the bear cub to escape.
 Seeing this, he grabs the bugle, blows a warning, then hops on his bike and takes off after the bear.
 At first the workers and the director think he was misbehaving again, until they see the empty bear cage.

 By the time he catches up to the bear cub, it had climbed a tree, but was now hanging precariously on a branch (which explains that bear cubs can climb up a tree easily, but getting down is much harder) scared while other workers (who chased the bear behind George) were standing there hoping to catch it.
-George gets to the tree, climbs up it, puts the bear in the empty newspaper sack he still had, and lowers him safely into the workers arms.
-When he gets back down from the tree, he is praised for his actions and is reinstated to the show.
+George gets to the tree, climbs up it, puts the bear in the empty newspaper sack he still had, and lowers him safely into the workers' arms.
+When he gets back down from the tree, the director then decides that because George was brave for saving the bear, George is forgiven and regains his spot in the show.

-The whole city comes to see the show, including Bill, the Man, and even all the residents who never got their newspapers that day due to George.
+The whole city comes to see the show, including the paperboy, the Man, and even all the residents who never got their newspapers that day due to George.
 Afterwards, he is praised for his act, and got to keep the coat, cap, and the bugle.
 The Man then takes him home to bed.